kabutor/subdivx-download/README.md

   --quiet, -q
-  --choose, -c          show all the available subtitle and choose what to download --force, -f           override existing file --keyword -k "<string>" add the <string> to the list of keywords.
+  --choose, -c          show all the available subtitle and choose what to download --force, -f           override existing file --keyword -k "<string>" _ Add the <string> to the list of keywords.
 Keywords are used when you have 10 subtitles for a show or movie,and you know in the description there is a keyword for that subtitle.
   Example if rama966 is the creator of the subtitle you want to download, add it to the keyword and the script will download that one.
 Combine -c with -k to see how subtitles are picked.
-05042021
+  --title -t "<string>" _ Set the show main title to use instead of getting it from the file name

 .. tip::